AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/module-types.md

 ### Polling triggers

 Polling triggers regularly poll a given service even if there has been no change since their previous run.
 We recommend that you schedule a scenario containing a polling trigger to run at regular intervals.
 If there is a *change*, the trigger returns bundles containing information about the change.
 If there is no *change*, the trigger does not output any bundles.
-For instructions on scheduling a scenario, see [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+For instructions on scheduling a scenario, see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).

 Polling triggers allow you to select the first bundle that they should output via the epoch panel.
 The panel displays automatically after you save a trigger or change the trigger settings.
-For more information, see [Choose where a trigger module starts](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).
+For more information, see [Choose where a trigger module starts in Adobe Workfront Fusion](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).

 >[!NOTE]
 >